funkydan2/gympiepc-docs/team-roles-church/service-leading.md

 #### Notice/Announcements

-There are always things going on that we need to communicate to our church family: outreach or discipleship events, things tgat happen in people's lives, or in our community.
+There are always things going on that we need to communicate to our church family: outreach or discipleship events, things that happen in people's lives, or in our community.
 There are a number of ways we communicate with our church family: email updates, printed bulletins, and in-church announcements.
 Announcements are part of what we do when we gather - they're not a disruption to 'worship' but are part of how we encourage one another to trust in Jesus and live for him.

 Here are a few things to think about with announcements: